wudsn/wudsn-ide-install/README.md

 Upon the first start you'll be propted with the Eclipse Welcome screen.
 In addition you can choose for which platform you want to import the same projects.
-The path to the assemblers/compilers/emulators must be set once manually.
+The path to the assemblers/compilers/emulators in the Tools folder must be set once manually.
 I plan to improve this in future releases of the IDE.

 In case of problems you can run wudsn.exe com from the command line with the parameter --install.